McKay42/McEngine/README.md

 - In Eclipse, make sure you select the correct build configuration.
 All libraries, paths, includes and flags are already set.
 On Windows, the build configuration to use would be either ```Windows Release``` or ```Windows Debug```.

-- On Windows, Eclipse may complain that the ```Toolchain "MinGW GCC" is not detected```, just ignore it.
+- Eclipse may complain that the ```Toolchain "MinGW GCC" is not detected```, just ignore it.
 As long as g++ and all the other tools are in your `PATH`, everything should work fine.

 - Make sure you create a correct ```Run Configuration```.
 The working directory must be ```${workspace_loc:McEngine/build}```, and the C/C++ Application path must be ```Windows Release/McEngine.exe``` if the ```Windows Release``` build config was used for building, or ```Windows Debug/McEngine.exe``` if the ```Windows Debug``` build config was used for building etc.